GNOME/gjs/doc/CPP_Style_Guide.md

 Either C++ style comments (`//`) or C style (`/* */`) comments are acceptable.
+C++ style comments are preferred if nothing needs to come after the comment on the same line.
 However, when documenting a method or function, use [gtk-doc style] comments which are based on C style (`/** */`).
 When C style comments take more than one line, put an asterisk (`*`) at